 Patrick Bresnihan is Assistant Professor in Environmental Geography in Trinity College Dublin.
 His work draws from political ecology, science and technology studies, feminist theory and anthropology.
 His current research interests are the commons, environmental infrastructures and the financialization of nature.
-His first book, 'Transforming the Fisheries.
-Neoliberalism, Nature & the Commons' (University of Nebraska Press), is due out April, 2016.
+His first book, Transforming the Fisheries.
+Neoliberalism, Nature & the Commons was published by University of Nebraska Press in 2016.
 He also participates in the Provisional University, an activist-research project based in Dublin.
-Contact Paddy.

 Tehseen Noorani is a Marie Curie and Durham University COFUND Junior Research Fellow.
 His research investigates the social, political and epistemic potential of trauma, illness and drugs in producing 'limit-experiences'.
 From 2013-2015 Tehseen was a NIDA-funded postdoctoral research fellow on at Johns Hopkins University, where he led qualitative research for a pharmacology team researching psychedelic experiences.
 From 2014-2016, he was co-investigator of the ARN's AHRC-funded project on post-humanist forms of political participation.
 Tehseen is currently conducting a comparative ethnography of psychedelics use.
 He has taught at New York University and the University of East London.
 Contact Tehseen.